tiangolo/uwsgi-nginx-flask-docker/README.md

 COPY ./app /app
 ```

-There are several image tags available for Python 3.7, Python 3.6, Python 3.5 and Python 2.7, but for new projects you should use **Python 3.7**.
+There are several image tags available for Python 3.6 and above, and Python 2.7, but for new projects you should use the latest version available.

 As of now, [everyone](https://www.python.org/dev/peps/pep-0373/) [should be](http://flask.pocoo.org/docs/0.12/python3/#python3-support) [using **Python 3**](https://docs.djangoproject.com/en/1.11/faq/install/#what-python-version-should-i-use-with-django).